AI-Innovator/AI-Innovator/README.md

 ##### BIO

-- 🏢 I'm currently working to get new position
+- 🏢 I'd like to work with computer vision and web development tasks.
 - ⚙️ I use daily: `Python`, `C/C++`, `Javascript`, `Deep Learning`
 - 🌍 I'm mostly active within the **Python and Computer Vision Community**
 - 🌱 Learning all about **Open Source**